koopjs/koop-provider-marklogic/README.md

 The git tag 1.0.0 is for the tested connector prior to the MarkLogic Geo Data Services code split from this repo.
 The git tag 1.1.0 is for the connector after the MarkLogic Geo Data Services split and will therefore need you to make use of an mlBundle to build feature services into your codebase.

-## Releases
-The git tag 1.0.0 is for the tested connector prior to the MarkLogic Geo Data Services code split from this repo.
-The git tag 1.1.0 is for the connector after the MarkLogic Geo Data Services split and will therefore need you to make use of an mlBundle to build feature services into your codebase.

 ---
 ## Quick Start
 1. Configure `/config/<environment>.json`